elusivenode/tgopl/README.md

-"# Repository of code for exercises in The Go Programming Language"
+# Repository of code for exercises in The Go Programming Language